Melike10/WEEK6HW1/README.md

 This query returns all columns from the film table for rows where the length is less than 50 and the rental_rate is neither 2.99 nor 4.99.

-Getting Started
-To run these queries, you need access to a PostgreSQL database with the appropriate tables (film and customer).
-You can execute these queries using any PostgreSQL client such as pgAdmin, psql, or DBeaver.

-License
-This project is licensed under the MIT License.